How To Open a Car Detailing Business

 After registration, you can apply for an Employment Identification Number (EIN) with the IRS.
 This number is an identification number for your business.
 Also called a taxpayer identification number, you use it to open bank accounts and apply for business licenses.
 You also file all employment and business taxes using your EIN.

 Apply for Licenses and Permits

 You must apply for business licenses and permits to operate your car detailing business.
 Check your local zoning laws.
 You will likely need the licenses below.

 Whether you operate a mobile car detailing business or have a physical business location, you need a business license.
 Check with your state, local county, or town business license office for the application.

 Car Detailing License

 Not all states require a separate car detailing license.
-However, check your state laws.
-For example, suppose you are a car detailing business in California.
+But check your state laws.
+For example, suppose you have a car detailing business in California.
 In that case, you must register your business with the California Department of Industrial Relations.

 There are additional permits if you plan to operate your car detailing business in a physical location.

 Certificate of Use and Occupancy